flatironinstitute/finufft/docs/install.rst

   cd finufft
   cmake -S . -B build -DFINUFFT_BUILD_TESTS=ON --install-prefix /path/to/install
   cmake --build build
-  ctest --test-dir build/
+  ctest --test-dir build
   cmake --install build

+In ``build``, this creates the static library (``libfinufft.a`` on linux or OSX), and runs a test that should take a couple of seconds and report ``100% tests passed, 0 tests failed out of 17``.
+It then attempts to install the library.

 .. note::

-   If you don't supply `--install-prefix`, it will default to ``/usr/local`` on most systems.
-If you don't have root access, you must supply a prefix you can write to such as ``$HOME/local``.
+   The use of ``--install-prefix`` and the final install command are optional, if the user is happy working with the static library in ``build``.
+If you don't supply ``--install-prefix``, it will default to ``/usr/local`` on most systems.
+If you don't have root access for your install directory, it will complain.
+If you supply a prefix, make sure it is one you can write to, such as ``$HOME/local``.

-In ``build``, this creates ``libfinufft.a`` or ``libfinufft.so``, and runs a test that should take a few seconds and report ``100% tests passed, 0 tests failed out of 17``.
-To use the library, link against either the static or dynamic library in ``build`` or your installed version (i.e. ``/path/to/install/lib64/libfinufft.so`` or ``/path/to/install/lib/libfinufft.so``).
-If you install anywhere other than standard system wide locations (``/usr/local``), building/linking requires you specify the location of the library.
-If you link the shared library, you should also tell your compiled binary to store the location of that library in its ``RPATH``.
+To instead build a shared library, see the ``FINUFFT_STATIC_LINKING`` CMake option below.
+To use the library, link against either the static or dynamic library in ``build`` or your installed version
+(i.e. ``/path/to/install/lib64/libfinufft.so`` or ``/path/to/install/lib/libfinufft.so``).
+If you link to the shared library, you should also tell your compiled binary to store the location of that library in its ``RPATH``.
 Let's say you installed with the prefix ``$HOME/local``, your system prefers the ``lib64`` library directory, and you're still in the build directory.
 Then...